Cheberi-ya/Low-Risk-Aircraft-Proposal/README.md

 ### Reccomendations:
 from the data we have done analysis for, here are the three reccomendations for the best aircraft types together with the reasons:
-1. Mc donnell douglas - Have many uninjured passangers, few injuries and few fatalities.
+1. Mc donnell douglas - Has high passanger safety, few injuries and few fatalities.
-2. Bombardier - Have many uninjured passangers and few fatalities and injuries.
+2. Bombardier - Has high passanger safety and few fatalities and injuries.
-3. Embraer - Have many uninjured passangers and few fatalities and injuries.
+3. Embraer - Has high passanger safety and few fatalities and injuries.

+The tableau dashboard for this work can be found here https://public.tableau.com/app/profile/linda.temoet/viz/Low-Risk-Aircraft-Proposal-2024-09-LT/LowRiskAircraftProposal?publish=yes

 ```python